harinw03/Network-Automation-with-Netmiko/README.md

 2) Block a LAN port where mac add 'XYZ' is connected.
 3) Auto config backup for devices.
 4) Updated the OS for a group of switches.
-5) Zero touch implementation for a new office.
+5) Zero touch implementation for a new switch in your Datacenter/offices.
 And so on,.

 You can also use Jenkins as a frontend for these scripts, So that you can give access to your Production Support team